aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 2. **Never set `keep_alive_period_in_seconds`.** A warm pool would outlive the stop and keep instances provisioned after the test finished.

+### Container URIs are resolved, not hardcoded

+`harness.cpu_image(sagemaker_session)` resolves the public CPU training DLC in the *session's* region via `image_uris.retrieve` — the same resolver the SDK's own framework estimators use — rather than naming a URI.
+The deep suites hardcode a us-west-2 one.

+This is worth the indirection because the registry account is not constant: it is `763104351884` across the commercial regions but differs in GovCloud (`442386744353`) and China (`727897471807`, on `.com.cn`).
+A hardcoded URI is therefore not merely region-pinned, it is unusable outside one partition, and the failure mode is an ECR error from the backend's role-assuming validators that looks like a test bug rather than a hardcoded constant.
+Resolving per-session keeps the image following wherever the suite runs and shrinks the blast radius if one region is misconfigured.

+It is a function rather than a constant precisely because it needs the session's region, so a new call site must pass the session it is submitting with.

 ### Concurrency cap (training-job quotas)

 `submitted()` and `assert_rejected()` hold a slot from `job_slots()` until the job